CelestialMagic/simproject/README.txt

 =Bugs=
 -The visitor occasionally jitters if it hits a corner of a pen.
 We believe this was fixed, but it may occur.
+-The visitor also may appear to "float" due to jagged parts of the NavMesh pushing it off the ground.

 =Unity Asset Store Assets=